 Before proceeding to the problem of averaging, we consider the problem of implementing multi-linear subdivision.
 At first glance, this might appear to be an imposing task.
 However, with the correct choice of data structures, implementing multi-linear subdivision is straightforward.
 (Note that we consider the general d-dimensional case since the three dimensional solution allows for little simplification.)
-Essentially, multi-linear subdivision consist of splitting a topological d-cube into 2^d subcubes and positioning the new vertices using multi-linear interpolation.
+Essentially, multi-linear subdivision consist of splitting a topological d-cube into $2^{d}$ subcubes and positioning the new vertices using multi-linear interpolation.
 To implement the topological split, we must first settle on a representation for the topology of a d-dimensional cube (a d-cube).
 We suggest a simple, recursive representation with a 0-cube consisting of a vertex index and a d-cube (d > 0) consisting of a list of two (d - 1) -cubes.
 For example, a square consists of a list of two line segments and a cube consist of a list of two squares.
-Given this representation, an algorithm for splitting a d-cube C into its 2^d subcubes is as follow:
+Given this representation, an algorithm for splitting a d-cube C into its $2^{d}$ subcubes is as follow:

-Given a d-cube C, recursively compute the multi-linear subdivision of two (d-1)-cubes comprising and call the two resulting lists of 2^{d-1} (d-1)-cubes top and bottom, respectively. top and bottom are splits of the "top" and "bottom" faces of C. Next, use linear interpolation to compute a list of 2^{d-1} (d-1)-cubes called middle that lie halfway between top and bottom.
-Finally, return 2^{d-1} d-cubes from corresponding pairs of cubes in top and middle and 2^{d-1} d-cubes from corresponding pairs of cubes in middle and bottom.
+Given a d-cube C, recursively compute the multi-linear subdivision of two (d - 1) -cubes comprising C and call the two resulting lists of $2^{d-1}$ (d - 1)-cubes top and bottom, respectively. top and bottom are splits of the "top" and "bottom" faces of C. Next, use linear interpolation to compute a list of $2^{d-1}$ (d - 1)-cubes called middle that lie halfway between top and bottom.
+Finally, return $2^{d-1}$ d-cubes from corresponding pairs of cubes in top and middle and $2^{d-1}$ d-cubes from corresponding pairs of cubes.

-Given this topological representation for a single d-cube, the topology T_i for a mesh of d-cubes is simply a list of such d-cubes.
+Given this topological representation for a single d-cube, the topology $T_i$ for a mesh of d-cubes is simply a list of such d-cubes.
 To ensure topological consistency of this representation, each new vertex that is common to several subcubes must use the same index for each subcube.
 To maintain these indices, we suggest using a hash table.
-The same hash table can be used to store the new vertex locations provided by multi-linear interpolation.
+The hash table can be indexed by the smallest d-cube on the coarse mesh that contains each vertex.
+For instance, a vertex inserted on an edge would be indexed by the two vertices that make up that edge.